intel/llvm/sycl/doc/developer/ABIPolicyGuide.md

 **Note**: Features clearly marked as experimental are considered as an exception to this guideline.

-### ABI breaking changes window June 15 - September 15 2022 [CLOSED]
+### ABI breaking changes window April 18 - July 11 2023

-Next ABI breaking changes window is TBD.
+Next ABI breaking changes window will be roughly April-July 2024